-We have planted over 100 new trees of approximately 18 different varieties in the last five years to increase tree diversity and to expand our arboretum.
-Trees are so beneficial to our ecosystems and our health:
+We have planted 91 new trees of approximately 18 different varieties in the last two years to increase tree diversity and to expand our arboretum.
+Trees are so beneficial to our ecosystems and our health.

-- trees can absorb 22 tonnes of carbon dioxide in their trunks, branches and roots in their lifetime - trees act as air filters by removing dust and absorbing dangerous pollutants such as carbon monoxide, sulphur dioxide and nitrogen dioxide - every day in summer, trees can release 29 tonnes of oxygen into the air per square mile of forest - trees are motherships of biodiversity with their unique habitats of birds, insects, lichen, fungi, plants and other wildlife - the fallen leaves make excellent compost that enriches the soil and this in turn means better, healthier trees and plants - flowering trees provide a great food source for pollinators - planting a various range of trees across Worth Park has guaranteed that different species of birds, insects and more have an essential food and habitat resource over a long-time frame
+- Trees can absorb 22 tonnes of carbon dioxide in their trunks, branches and roots in their lifetime - Trees act as air filters by removing dust and absorbing dangerous pollutants such as carbon monoxide, sulphur dioxide and nitrogen dioxide - Every day in summer, trees can release 29 tonnes of oxygen into the air per square mile of forest - Trees are motherships of biodiversity with their unique habitats of birds, insects, lichen, fungi, plants and other wildlife - The fallen leaves make excellent compost that enriches the soil and this in turn means better, healthy trees and plants - Flowering trees provide a great food source 4 for pollinators.